yomnabarakate21/problem_solving/README.md

-# problem_solving
+# Problem Solving
-Solutions to different interview questions that I solved as a part of my interview-preparation kit.
+Solutions to different interview questions to strengthen my coding skills.

+## Questions:

+- ### problem#3.py:

+  Given the root to a binary tree, implement serialize(root), which serializes the tree into a string, and deserialize(s), which deserializes the string back into the tree.